-The Worship Arts major equips students for real-world situations and ministry by educating them in the use of current music technology, graphic design, and in-depth Biblical worship leadership.
+The Worship Arts cognate equips students for real-world situations and ministry by educating them in the use of current music technology, graphic design, and in-depth Biblical worship leadership.
 Such topics include digital sound sampling, multitrack recording, composition and digital arranging, web design, graphic design, and private instrumental and vocal lessons.

-The student is to complete the required thirty-six (36) semester hours in Foundational Core courses for the bachelor degree, the Worship Arts Core, a Concentration, a Music emphasis, and additional semester hours as needed for a total of 120 semester hours.
+Each student is required to complete the core of thirty-eight (38) semester hours in Foundational Core courses for the bachelor's degree, the Music Core, a cognate of their choice, an instrumental or vocal emphasis, and additional elective hours as needed for a total of 120 hours.